jhpyle/docassemble/_docs/functions.md

 URL that would run the action if accessed, it actually causes the user's web browser to run the action.

-The [Javascript] function takes two arguments:
+The [JavaScript] function takes two arguments:

 1. The [action] to take.
 This corresponds with the name of an [`event`] in your interview.